 Since it never went into service, it was probably never lettered for the BC&G or numbered #9 and there's no other evidence of it being numbered #12.

-This is the only photo I've ever seen of this engine.
-It is from page 20 of the Warden BC&G book where it is incorrectly referred to as an 0-8-0.
+The photo on the left is from page 20 of the Warden BC&G book where it is incorrectly referred to as an 0-8-0.
 It is clearly an 0-6-0, which would make it one of the smallest engines ever rostered by the BC&G. It apparently was acquired in 1945 and was retired just 5 years later.
 It was scrapped in 1954.

 Photo from the collection of Loretta Samples